 - Direct contact: Bacteria from contaminated urine, soil or water which enters the body via breaks in the skin or through the mucous membranes (eyes, nose, gums) or during mutual grooming.

 - Inhalation: Aerosol infection can occur if the cat inhales bacteria from a contaminated source such as soil.

-Clinical illness in cats is uncommon, which is thought to be due to a natural resistance as well as a cat’s aversion to water; however, it is an emerging disease in dogs and humans.
-Cats can be exposed to the bacteria in the urine of an infected household dog.
+Clinical illness is rare in cats, as they have a natural resistance as well as an aversion to water; however, it is an emerging disease in dogs and humans.

 Once inside the cat, the bacteria migrate through the bloodstream and lymphatic tissue and rapidly spread throughout the body where it invades the organs and tissues.
 By 8 hours, the number of bacteria present has doubled.

 Some cats will maintain bacteria numbers, the cat continually sheds bacteria in the urine which goes on to infect other animals or humans.
-The bacteria remain viable in the environment for months or even years.
+Bacteria remain viable in the environment for months or even years.